gristlabs/grist-help/help/sharing.md

 document in the snapshots section of
 [Document History.](./automatic-backups.md#examining-backups)

+!!! note "Sharing an Embedded Style View"
+    Adding `?embed=true` or `?style=light` to the end of a document's URL produces an embedded style of page.
+With `?embed=true`, it will also force the view to be read-only.
+To learn more about embedding, see [Embedding Grist](embedding.md)

 [Access rules](access-rules.md) may be combined with view-only link sharing, i.e. when the Public Access role is set to "Viewer."
 Read more about [Link Keys](access-rules.md#link-keys) to learn how to set rules that